jjvanzon/JJs-Reference-Architecture/introduction.md

 This is kind of a personal note on where this documentation stands right now.

 Originally I described a fixed way of working here, that generally works well if you want to build large dependable systems with a lot of flexibility.
-I applied these methods of working in a team under my lead.
+I applied these methods of working in a team under my lead and also some solo projects I worked on.
 It worked, but required a lot of discipline of team members to do things the way the boss wants.

 I want to move away from this a little bit, and see the methods described here more like a suggestion box of different ways to do things.
 I will try to describe different alternatives next to the one I prefer and highlight the pros and cons, so you can perhaps see why I came to the conclusion that one method is better than the other.